 It is easy to make a saga take action when something happens.
 After all, there is an event to notify the saga.
 But what if you want your saga to do something when nothing happens?
 That's what deadlines are used for.
-In invoices, that is typically several weeks, while the confirmation of a credit card payment should occur within a few seconds.
+For invoices, that is typically several weeks, whereas the confirmation of a credit card payment should occur within a few seconds.

 In Axon, you can use an

 EventScheduler to schedule an event for publication.
-In the example of an Invoice, you would expect that invoice to be paid within thirty days.
+In the example of an invoice, you would expect the invoice to be paid within thirty days.
 A saga would, after sending the

 CreateInvoiceCommand, schedule an